MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests-build-pipeline/includes/6-perform-code-coverage.md

 ## Create a branch

-Now that you're able to build a code coverage report locally, you're ready to add tasks to your build pipeline, which performs the same tasks.
+Now that you can build a code coverage report locally, you're ready to add tasks to your build pipeline, which performs the same tasks.

 In this part, you create a branch named `code-coverage`, based on the `unit-tests` branch, to hold your work.
 In practice, you would ordinarily create this branch from the `master` branch.